Mastodon

 For investors who want something more active than a passive index tracker but simpler than stock-picking, it occupies an interesting middle ground.
 The rules are clear.
 The emotional discipline required is high - you are buying the most unloved names in an index, often at moments when the news around them is bad.

 If you can stick to the rules, keep costs low, and house the portfolio inside an ISA, the Dogs strategy is a perfectly rational addition to a broader investing approach.
 It is not a replacement for a core index fund position.
 Think of it as a deliberate value tilt with a dividend income component - systematic, transparent, and cheap to run.
+Use our compound interest calculator to model how reinvested dividends compound over a 20-year holding period.

 Further Reading: